lobocv/blog/content/posts/event_folding/index.md

 These 6 events span two unique accounts (`account_1` and `account_2`) and should therefore ideally create two separate `post-metric-last-updated-X-minutes-ago` events.
 Remember, a sorted set stores *unique* strings, so we cannot just insert these JSON strings into the sorted-set as is.
 If we did, they would be stored as 6 different entries in the set.
-We need to identify the `group key` for all the events that we want to compress.
+We need to identify the `group key` for all the events that we want to fold.
 The group key should remove all uniquely identifying information in the event such that events within the same group have the same serialized value.
 In our example, the group key would be just the `account_id` field, since we just want one event per account: